matboivin/libft/README.md

 libft is an individual school project at [42 Paris](https://www.42.fr) campus.

 42 is a private, non-profit and tuition-free Computer Science school based on peer-to-peer learning and hands-on projects.
+All programs written in C follow [42 style guideline](https://github.com/matboivin/42-projects#the-norm).

 > First C project: many implementations of the Standard C Library functions, and additional functions.